-Heptapeptide-7 is said to be very beneficial for mature skin.
-A 2010 study conducted by Helix BioMedix Inc on 32 50-something women found that heptapeptide-7 stimulated keratinocyte proliferation and migration and induced collagen synthesis.
+A 2010 study Helix BioMedix Inc did on 32 50-something women found that Heptapeptide-7 stimulated keratinocyte proliferation and migration and induced collagen synthesis.
 This reduced wrinkles on the forehead and improved the texture of the skin.
 How?

-Keratinocytes are the predominant cell type in the epidermis, the outermost layer of the skin.
-Their main function is to form a protective barrier against heat, bacteria, water loss, UV rays, and anything else that can damage skin.
+Keratinocytes are the predominant type of cell on the surface of your skin.
+Their job is to create a protective barrier against heat, bacteria, water loss, UV rays and other enemies of the skin.

 The Bottom Line